ssr48/ssr48/README.md

 ### Hi there 👋

-My name is Shashank Rai and I am a Financial Analyst at Amazon.
-I have over 6 years of data analytics experience wherein I have consulted with 25+ higher education clients to help in their organizational transformation through data analytics.
-I have also consulted with Loyola University New Orleans for two years where I developed new analytical tools and data pipelines to lead the university back into profitability.
+My name is Shashank Rai and I am a Business Analyst at Amazon.
+I have over a decade of data analytics experience wherein I have worked in tech, finance, and education.
+I have help clients in their organizational transformation efforts through data analytics.
 I have extensive experience in marketing, financial, and product analytics and also helped clients develop and implement online learning products.
 I am especially well equipped with tools like Python, R, SQL, and Tableau and complex statistical analysis.
 Outside of my analytical skills, I have led and developed a team of analysts in the past to improve the organizational culture of data-driven decision-making!

 <!--